-Another key highlight is the continuous injection of new hires into the organization and the implementation of the Graduate Engineering Program, a program initiated to develop young engineering graduates who are deployed into key areas within the company to inject freshness, agility, and to bridge existing resources and power sector in Nigeria in partnership with National Power Training Institute of Nigeria (NAPTIN) and Egbin Power Plc, through Sahara Power Group Limited

-The challenges we face are not peculiar to only our business, however, IE's understanding of these issues aids our ability to remedy its impact on revenue and places us on the path towards sustainability.
+Another key highlight is the continuous injection of new hires into the organization and the implementation of the Graduate Engineering Program, a program initiated to develop young engineering graduates who are deployed into key areas within the company to inject freshness, agility, and to bridge existing resources and staffing gaps.
+This was the first ever program in the power sector in Nigeria in partnership with National Power Training Institute of Nigeria (NAPTIN) and Egbin Power Plc, through Sahara Power Group Limited The challenges we face are not peculiar to only our business, however, IE's understanding of these issues aids our ability to remedy its impact on revenue and places us on the path towards sustainability.